-Germ cells are special cells in a developing embryo (fetus; unborn baby) that become the eggs in girls’ ovaries or the sperm in boys’ testicles.
+Germ cells are special cells in a developing embryo—also called the fetus or unborn baby—that become the eggs in girls’ ovaries or the sperm in boys’ testicles.
 Rarely, during development of the embryo, these cells may also travel to other areas of the body and form a tumor.
-A tumor is a mass that forms when normal cells change and grow uncontrollably.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Germ cells may travel to the chest, abdomen, or brain.
+A tumor is a mass that forms when normal cells change and grow out of control.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.

-This summary covers germ cell tumors that are extracranial (occurring in places other than the brain) and extragonadal (occurring outside of the reproductive organs).
-Extracranial, extragonadal germ cell tumors that occur in early childhood generally begin in the sacrum and the coccyx, which are the lowest parts of the spinal column.
-Extracranial, extragonadal germ cell tumors found in teenagers and young adults are often located in the mediastinum (center of the chest).
+Extragonadal germ cell tumors.
+Extragonadal germ cell tumors start in a child’s reproductive system but travel to different parts of the body.
+Germ cells that occur outside the gonads (reproductive organs) and outside the brain are called extragonadal and extracranial.
+These generally occur in early childhood and commonly begin in the sacrum and the coccyx, which are the lowest parts of the spinal column.
+Extracranial, extragonadal germ cell tumors found in teenagers and young adults are often located in the mediastinum, which is the center of the chest.

-Looking for More of an Overview?
+Looking for More of an Introduction?

-If you would like additional introductory information, explore this related item.
-Please note this link takes you to another section on Cancer.Net:
+If you would like more of an introduction, explore this related item.
+Please note this link will take you to another section on Cancer.Net:

-- Cancer.Net Patient Education Video : View a short video led by an ASCO expert in childhood cancer, that provides basic information and areas of research.
+- Cancer.Net Patient Education Video : View a short video led by an ASCO expert in childhood cancer that provides basic information and areas of research.